zzguang/openyurt/docs/proposals/20210628-nodepool-ingress-support.md

 ### Implementation Details/Notes/Constraints
 1).
 Yurt-app-manager:

 	- When a NodePool is created, it can be labeled whether to enable the ingress feature, for example:
 	  ```yaml
             nodepool.openyurt.io/ingress-enable: "true"
 	  ```
-	  Whether to enable ingress by default when NodePool created is TBD.
 	- A new CRD will be defined to provide the daemonset support from NodePool level, so that one ingress controller can be deployed to the NodePool which needs to enable ingress feature.
 	- For every ingress controller deployment in different NodePools, it creates a NodePort type service to expose the